mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 application repo](https://github.com/hongkailiu/gs-spring-boot) and run Maven tasks `install` and then achieve the built jar file and junit test results.

-The failed builds complains about incomplete/empty jar files as Maven dependencies.
+The failed builds complains about incomplete/empty jar files.
+Those files are dependencies for the Maven build.
 We believe that cleaning up the Maven repo folder after each iteration should increase the successful build rate while we leave this as future work.